wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 ### Optional 2: Connect multiple proxy instances to an IAAS load balancer

 #### Set up the load balancer in your IAAS
+If using multiple Wavefront VMs, you will want to use your IAAS of choice to set up a load balancer.
+BOSH DNS does not provide load balancing, so just increasing the VM count by itself will result in one VM taking all the requests.

 An in depth guide on configuring load balancers in different IAASes is beyond the scope of this document.
 You can see a detailed example across two sections of the TAS for VMs documentation:
 1. Initial setup of load balancers is required in